 The beacon shall transmit a message providing at least the following information.
+This information is considered essential and shall be transmitted within every message burst.

 - a.
 Identification (ID): To be used for MCC, RCC, and SPOC operations and for Registration Database lookup.
-The identification shall include: - a country code, and - additional information that uniquely identifies the beacon when combined with the country code. - b.
-Elapsed time: Time elapsed since the beacon was activated (48 hrs maximum with 1 hr resolution). - c.
-Beacon type: Identifier of the beacon type (ELT, EPIRB, PLB, SSAS, Test, Orbitography, Multi-Environment, plus nine spares). - d.
-Type of homing/locating device: Identifier for the technology supported by the beacon for on-site location (121.5 MHz homer, 9 GHz SART, AIS, 406 MHz homer, plus four spares).
+The identification shall include: - a country code, - additional information that uniquely identifies the beacon when combined with the country code, and - Type Approval Certificate (TAC) number. - b.
+Beacon type: Identifier of the beacon type (ELT, EPIRB, PLB, SSAS, Test, Orbitography, Multi-Environment, plus nine spares). - c.
+Type of homing/locating device: Identifier for the technology supported by the beacon for on-site location (121.5 MHz homer, 9 GHz SART, AIS, 406 MHz homer, plus four spares). - d.
+Homing device activation: Confirmation of homing device status.